cran/zscorer/README.md

 **2** (female).
 All other values, including **NA**, will return **NA**.

-The `addWGSR()` function requires that data are recorded using the required units or required codes (see Table Z1).
+The `addWGSR()` function requires that data are recorded using the required units or required codes (see `?addWGSR` to check units required by the different function parameters).

 The `addWGSR()` function will return incorrect values if the data are not recorded using the required units.
 For example, this attempt to add